subhaasshhh/03-Tier_AWS-Architecture./README.md

       > 02 Subnet [Private] - APP & DB Server

 > 03 EC2 Instances [WEB, APP & DB]:
-      > Security GROUP [SGs]
+      > Security GROUP [SG]
       > Elastic-IP
-      > NAT Gateway [For Private Subnet] & Internet Gateway [For Public Subnet]
+      > NAT [Using for Private Subnet] & Internet [Using for Public Subnet]
       > Route Table Configuration
       > Application Load Balancer

-> Installation Within Servers:
+> Installation Within Server(s):
       > Nginx [Installed On WEB Server]
       > Java & Tom-Cat [Installed On APP Server]
       > PostgreSQL [Installed On DB Server]

 4] Synopsis:

-> Creation of VPC with 03 Subnets: 01-Public Subnet Which Will Be Exposed to the Internet & 02-Private Subnet For Internal Compute.
+> Creation of VPC With 03 Subnet(s): 01-Public Subnet Which Will Be Exposed to Internet & 02-Private Subnet for Internal Compute.

-> Public Subnet Has Been Connected with Internet Gateway For Internet Connectivity & Private Subnet Has Been Configured with NAT Gateway For Internet Connectivity.
+> Public Subnet Has Been Connected With Internet GW for Internet Connectivity & Private Subnet Has Been Configured With NAT GW for Internet Connectivity.

-> The Public Subnet Consist of One Instance as “WEB Server” with Nginx Installed During Launch Itself.
+> The Public Subnet Consist of One Instance as “WEB Server” With Nginx Installed During Launch Itself.

-> The Private Subnet Have Been Assigned to 02 Instances Namely, APP Server & DB Server consisting of Java & PostgreSQL Respectively.
+> The Private Subnet Have Been Assigned to 02 Instances Namely, APP Server & DB Server Consisting of Java & PostgreSQL Respectively.

-> Only WEB Server Is Exposed to the Internet, & the Private Server Have Been Configured In Such a Way that It Can Be Accessed through WEB-Server Only Using “ssh”.
+> Only WEB Server Is Exposed to Internet, & the Private Server Have Been Configured In Such a Way That It Can Be Accessed Through WEB-Server Only Using “ssh”.

-> Moreover, a Jump Host [Jump Server] Can Be Configured For Enhanced Connectivity & Diminishing Extra Load on WEB Server For Connections to Application & DB Server.
+> Also, a Jump Host [Jump Server] Can Be Configured for Enhanced Connectivity & Diminishing Extra Load On WEB Server for Connections to Application & DB Server.

 For More Detailed Overview, Please Check the Diagrammatic Representation.